weewx/weewx/docs_src/quickstarts/suse.md

-# Installation on SUSE-based systems
+# Installation on SUSE systems

-This is a guide to installing WeeWX from an RPM package on systems such as SUSE or openSUSE.
+This is a guide to installing WeeWX from an RPM package systems based on SUSE, such as openSUSE Leap.

-## Compatible operating system versions

-WeeWX V5.x requires *Python v3.7 or greater*, which is only available on operating systems based on *SUSE-15 or later*.
-A package installer for Python 2 is not available.

-It is recommended that users of older operating systems either use WeeWX V4.x (unsupported), or install Python 3.7 or greater on their system.
+WeeWX V5 requires Python 3.7 or greater, which is only available on SUSE-15 or later.
+For older SUSE systems, either use WeeWX V4, or install Python 3.7 then install WeeWX V5 using pip.

 ## Configure zypper

-The first time you install WeeWX, you must configure `zypper` so that it knows to trust weewx.com, and knows where to find the WeeWX releases.
+The first time you install WeeWX, you must configure `zypper` so that it will trust weewx.com, and know where to find the WeeWX releases.

 1. Tell your system to trust weewx.com: